OctopusDeploy/blog/blog/2024-09/octopus-cloud-architecture/index.md

 Octopus Cloud reliably hosts thousands of Octopus Deploy customers.
 In this post, I explain the architecture that underpins this complex distributed system.

-## What is Octopus Cloud
+## What is Octopus Cloud?

 Octopus Cloud is the easiest way to run Octopus Deploy.
 It has the same software and functionality as Octopus Server, except we host it for you and we call it a Cloud instance.
-You don’t need to download, install, and manage it yourself.
-You can create [a free instance](https://octopus.com/start) if you want to give a try.
+You don’t need to download, install, or manage it yourself.
+You can create [a free instance](https://octopus.com/start) to give it a try.

 ## Foundations of Octopus Cloud